 Operational risk is the risk of loss to the Syndicate resulting from the inadequate or failed internal processes, people and systems, or from external events.
+This includes cyber and security issues, and risks arising from outsourced functions as well as legal and non-dispute risks.

-Operational risk is mitigated through the use of the three lines of defence model in conjunction with a system of documented, monitored and tested internal controls.
+Operational risk is managed within the Board risk appetite and mitigated through the use of the three lines of defence model in conjunction with a system of documented, monitored and tested internal controls.
+The model aims to provide clarity over roles and responsibilities within the Company, ensuring that all key risk activities are managed effectively.